TylerJDev/my-portfolio/content/blog/when-role-button-is-not-enough.md

 ### Step 4: Test it

-You should always manually test something, espsically for a11y purposes.
+You should always manually test something, especially for a11y purposes.
 Perhaps something is blocking the keydown event, or maybe focus isn’t styled properly on this element.
 You won’t know until you test it out.

 ## Common gotchas